Icinga/icingaweb2/doc/form_elements.md

 ### ConditionalHidden Decorator

-The `Icinga\Web\Form\Decorator\ConditionalHidden` allows you to hide a form element with the 'conditional' attribute for users that don't have JavaScript enabled (the form is rendered in a \<noscript> tag when conditional is 1).
+The `Icinga\Web\Form\Decorator\ConditionalHidden` allows you to hide a form element with the 'conditional' attribute for users that don't have JavaScript enabled (the form is rendered in a &lt;noscript&gt; tag when conditional is 1).
 Users with javascript won't see the elements, users with javascript will see it.
 This is useful in a lot of cases to allow icingaweb to be fully functional without JavaScript: Forms can show only sensible forms for most users (and, for example hide the debug log filepath input when debugging is disabled) and automatically reload the form as soon as the forms should be